 Nobuhiro Aihara, Honeybee Season Has Passed, 1972, 16mm transferred to video, 8min

 Nobuhiro Aihara, Stone, 1975, 16mm transferred to video, 8min.

 Nobuhiro Aihara, Karma, 1977, 16mm transferred to video, 3min.

-Joined by the subject of experimental animation, the three Japanese artists/filmmakers overlapped with each other through serendipitous encounter, passion for animation, collaboration, and more recently, preservation initiatives.
-This program touches upon sections of intersecting histories that continues to the present, with showcasing the recent preservation efforts by Collaborative Cataloging Japan (of works by Ko Nakajima and Keiichi Tanaami) and its sister organization in Japan, Postwar Japan Moving Image Archive (of works by Nobuhiro Aihara).
+Joined by the subject of experimental animation, the three Japanese artists/filmmakers and their works are linked with one another through the artists' serendipitous encounters, interest in animation, collaboration, and more recently, preservation initiatives.
+This program touches upon intersecting histories, while showcasing recent preservation efforts by Collaborative Cataloging Japan (of works by Ko Nakajima and Keiichi Tanaami) and CCJ's sister organization in Japan, Postwar Japan Moving Image Archive (of works by Nobuhiro Aihara).

 Sogetsu Art Center’s Animation Festivals in the early 1960s was a hub for experimentalism in animation.
 Having the intention of submitting a work to the Sogetsu Animation Film Festival but without the necessary funds to make proper animation, Ko Nakajima invented a method called “kaki-animation” (writing-animation) in which he drew directly onto a 35mm film.
 Both Anapoko and Seizoki used this method, and Seizoki was presented between the featured animations at the Sogetsu Animation Festival in 1964.